 2. Reason: (i) report-bias because men tend to underreport and women tend to overreport symptoms (ii) social expectancy with regards to their gender role where women are expected to be vulnerable and men more resilient to trauma.

 3. The way it goes is if women are exposed during menopausal period, they show increase cardiovascular and epinephrine response to mental stress compared to premenopausal age.

 4. Men are different creatures.
 They begin in the late teens last to the early 40s.
 This is the time where men are tied up with work and family responsibilities.
-Life therefore become less autonomy and they could develop more stress resulting in midlife crisis.
+Life, therefore, become less autonomy and they could develop more stress resulting in the midlife crisis.

 [Annals of General Psychiatry]